cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 ### `ExtendVote`

-This method allows each validator process to extend the pre-commit phase of the Tendermint consensus process.
-Specifically, it allows the application to perform custom business logic that extends the pre-commit vote and supply additional data as part of the vote.
+This method allows each validator process to extend the pre-commit phase of the CometBFT consensus process.
+Specifically, it allows the application to perform custom business logic that extends the pre-commit vote and supply additional data as part of the vote, although they are signed separately by the same key.

 The data, called vote extension, will be broadcast and received together with the vote it is extending, and will be made available to the application in the next height.
 Specifically, the proposer of the next block will receive the vote extensions in `RequestPrepareProposal.local_last_commit.votes`.

 If the application does not have vote extension information to provide, it returns a 0-length byte array as its vote extension.

 **NOTE**: